evinism/TinyBaker/README.md

 ---[ file3 ]--->|___________|
 ```

 For example, let's say we were running predictions over a certain ML model.
-This might look like this:
+Such a transform might look like this:
 ```
                   ___________
 ---[ config ]--->|           |